neu-se/CS4910-7580-Spring-2023/assessments/project.md

 We will add to this list throughout the first few weeks of the semester, and students are welcomed to propose project ideas that aren't from this list.
 Course projects that build on or extend students' projects from outside of the course are welcomed.

-You will have three primary deliverables for the project: 1) a proposal outlining your project, 2) a final report describing your project experience, and 3) the actual software artifact that you created in your project.
+You will have four primary deliverables for the project: 1) a proposal outlining your project, 2) a mid-semester status update, 3) a final report describing your project experience, and 4) the actual software artifact that you created in your project.

 ## The Project Proposal
 The project proposal should explain, at a high level, the project that you have in mind.
 The proposal should address the following points:
 1. Describe the goals of your project: are you seeking to develop new functionality for an existing application, develop a greenfield application, or evaluate some existing system?
 2. What will be the concrete deliverables that you create?
 3. If there will be an evaluation aspect, what metrics will you capture?
 4. What technologies will you use?
 5. What are the major risks that you see in the project that you are proposing?
 Do you have contingency plans in case some key aspect of the project doesn't work out?